johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   Apply (Lambda (BooleanExpr True)) (Lambda (BooleanExpr False)) )
 ```

-It's obvious that the abstract representations capture the issue at hand and the AST for a term would be available regardless of the host language.
-Serialization is the only extra requirement.
-With a term generator that works with a BNF, a way to generate the AST for a term (presumably through the language parser), and a database equiped with the ability to find like terms it seems entirely possible to alert the language creator of complex or convoluted pairings [5].
+It's obvious that the abstract representations captures the issue at hand even if there is some information lost [4].
+Best of all the AST for a term would be available regardless of the host language and serialization is the only extra requirement.
+With a term generator that works with a (E)BNF, a way to generate the AST for a term (presumably through the language parser), and a database equiped with the ability to find like terms it seems entirely possible to alert the language creator of complex or convoluted pairings.

 ### footnotes

 1. It might be that when a function identifier is the only difference between terms, here `*` and `+`, it's reasonable to ignore ambigous terms.
 In this case because the total string length for both terms is small it might be that a single character difference is enough to break some arbitrary threshold.
 I'm leaving this for futher consideration.
 2. Assuming it's possible, it's interesting to think abougt what the inverse result means.
 That is, when two terms are very syntactically different but have identical types/evaluation derivations.
 This might signal the two terms or the parent language as antithetical to Python's slogan of "one and only one way to do it".
 3. The implementation in Haskell forced these issues out into the open.
 I'm curious if proving progress and preservation would have pointed out the flaws in my approach (this may be obvious one way or another to a better educated reader).
-4. I'm going to leave this as a further exercise for myself when time permits.
-5. See 4
+4. For example, the AST doesn't capture the type of lambda form that was used.
+This may be usefull information even if this particular example doesn't require it.